mplatt/virtual-u2f/README.md

 Virtual FIDO U2F Token Chrome Extension
 =======================================

+**Abandoned**—This project is no longer maintained or updated.

-A full JavaScript implementation of a virtual [FIDO U2F](http://fidoalliance.org/specifications/download/) token and a JavaScript API to conveniently access it.
+A JavaScript implementation of a virtual [FIDO U2F](http://fidoalliance.org/specifications/download/) token and a JavaScript API to conveniently access it.

 This extension is inspired by Google's [u2f-chrome-extension](https://github.com/google/u2f-ref-code/tree/master/u2f-chrome-extension) but does not require a hardware token.
 Google's u2f-chrome-extension is much more elaborate and should be preferred should you have access to a hardware token.